-Students in the combined degree program will complete the first two years of the optometry professional program.
-Assuming satisfactory academic performance standards have been met during these two years, the student will then begin the post-Master’s Ph.D. curriculum at Boston University as proscribed by the department or program into which they have been admitted.
-Depending upon the department and the major advisor chosen among the primary faculty, individual trainees of this program can qualify in any of the following disciplines: Anatomy, Biochemistry, Cell and Molecular Biology, Genetics and Genomics, Molecular Medicine, Behavioral Neuroscience, Biomedical Neuroscience, Microbiology, Immunology, Pathology, Pharmacology, Physiology, Biophysics or Medical Nutrition Sciences.
+Students in the combined degree program will complete the first three years of the optometry professional program.
+Assuming satisfactory academic performance standards have been met during these three years, the student will then begin the post-Master’s Ph.D. curriculum at Boston University as proscribed by the department or program into which they have been admitted.
+Depending upon the department and the major advisor chosen among the primary faculty, individual trainees of this program can qualify in any of the following disciplines: Anatomy, Biochemistry, Cell and Molecular Biology, Genetics and Genomics, Molecular Medicine, Behavioral Neuroscience, Biomedical Neuroscience, Microbiology, Immunology, Pathology, Pharmacology, Physiology, Biophysics or Nutrition & Metabolism.

 Admissions to the OD/PhD Dual Degree program

-Matriculated students at the New England College of Optometry may also be admitted to the combined program during their first professional year by submitting a complete application.
+Matriculated students at the New England College of Optometry are able to apply to the combined program during their first professional year by submitting a complete application.

 Cost of Study for the OD/PhD program